Uzbekistan: Football

+In 2025, Uzbek international footballer Abdukodir Khusanov, a center-back, transferred from Lens to Manchester City on a four-and-a-half-year deal, becoming the first Uzbek player to compete in the Premier League.

+Cycling

 Uzbekistan is home to former racing cyclist Djamolidine Abdoujaparov.
-Abdoujaparov has won the green jersey points contest in the Tour de France three times.
+Abdoujaparov won the green jersey points contest in the Tour de France three times.
 Abdoujaparov was a specialist at winning stages in tours or one-day races when the bunch or peloton would finish together.
 He would often 'sprint' in the final kilometer and had a reputation as being dangerous in these bunch sprints as he would weave from side to side.
 This reputation earned him the nickname 'The Terror of Tashkent'.

+Wrestling

 Artur Taymazov won Uzbekistan's inaugural wrestling medal at the 2000 Summer Olympics, followed by three Olympic gold medals in Men's 120 kg in 2004, 2008 and 2012.
 His 2008 gold was taken away in 2017 after a re-testing of samples from the Beijing Games and Taymazov was later stripped of his London 2012 Olympic gold medal after re-analysis of stored samples in 2019.
 His London gold had made him the most successful freestyle competitor in Olympic history.
 He is the 60th athlete to be disqualified from the London Olympics after the event.